Skin is one of the largest organs in the body.

 It is not all about that, but healthy skin from the inside out is a major component.

-Sun protection, eating healthy, and staying hydrated are all important things to do for skin health.
+Sun protection, eating a healthy balanced diet, and staying hydrated are all important things to do for skin health.

 All of these ingredients in a skincare routine are absolutely important in terms of overall skin health, including proper cleansing of the skin to alleviate poor congestion and allow active ingredients to work.